CSC207-UofT/course-project-time/phase2/design_document.md

 it also extends the interface's methods by adding the `loadEvents` and `saveEvents` methods.
 Our added functionalities in phase 2 continues to show that LSP has been followed .
 For example, when creating the GUI in phase 2, we have wanted the "model" of the MVVM to be an observable repository which allows the view model to access the data in the database.
-Instead of modifying existing code.
 Instead of editing current implementations of the gateway classes to fulfil our needs, we created a new interface `ObservableTaskRepository` which extends the previous interface for the manager, `TodoListManager`.
 We have avoided extending concrete classes as this structure tends to create method overriding that violates LSP.
 Moreover, it shows that our code has been following LSP,